 All right.

-And uh we now know that he's reporting today, a longtime Clinton attorney was told late last month that the former FBI director's decision last July not to prosecute Hillary that the Justice Department has reexamined the email case and believes there are ample grounds for prosecuting Hillary on a number of counts.
+A longtime Clinton attorney was told late last month that the former FBI director's decision last July not to prosecute Hillary, that the Justice Department has reexamined the email case and believes there are ample grounds for prosecuting Hillary on a number of counts.

 Joe DeGenova.

-Uh I I was shocked to hear uh because we hadn't heard anything about the investigation of the criminal leaks of classified information.
+I was shocked to hear because we hadn't heard anything about the investigation of the criminal leaks of classified information.

-The other day, when uh Dan Coates, the director of National Intelligence, and Jeff Sessions, the in sp the attorney general held a press conference about the leaks of classified information.
+The other day, when Dan Coates, the director of national intelligence, and Jeff Sessions, the Attorney General, held a press conference about the leaks of classified information, they indicated that there were, in fact, criminal investigations underway.

 But I cannot believe that those things are not under investigation.